Gromgorgel/ddPCR/README.md

 # Digital Droplet PCR analysis
-This branch contains two R scripts related to digital PCR analysis.
-Both scripts were written to handle output from the Biorad QX200 platform, but the main analysis algortighm (cloudy.R) should be able to handle any type of digital PCR output provided the data have the correct format (more on that later).
+This branch contains R scripts related to digital PCR analysis.
+The main analysis algortighm (cloudy.R) should be able to handle any type of digital PCR output provided the data have the correct format (more on that later).

-The two scripts are:
+The scripts are:
 - Cloudy-Vx-xx.R
 - read_QX.R
+  read_Naica.R

 Algorithm cloudy_V2-04 & read_QX  were originally provided as supplemental material to the publication "*Measuring digital PCR quality: Performance Parameters and their Optimization*" by Antoon Lievens, Sara Jacchia, Dafni Kagkli, Cristian Savini, and Maddalena Querci ([link](http://dx.doi.org/10.1371/journal.pone.0153317)).
 The cloudy algorithm has since evolved to V2-08 & V03-03 (more on that below), but V2-04 remains available.
 In addition, this branch also contains the full dataset on which the publication was based (`Dataset.zip`) which may be used to further explore the functions of the scripts provided.